xDPrinceRaj/xDPrinceRaj/README.md

-# Hi there, I'm Raj! 👋
+# Hi there, I'm Prince Raj! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer always eager to learn and explore new technologies.
 Here you'll find a collection of projects and repositories I've worked on.
 Feel free to check them out and contribute if you'd like!